-Figure 1 illustrates changes in the number of Jews worldwide, in Israel, and in the aggregate in the rest of the world (the Diaspora)-as well as changes in the world's total population between 1945 and 2019.
+Figure 1 illustrates changes in the number of Jews worldwide, in Israel, and in the aggregate in the rest of the world (the Diaspora)-as well as changes in the world's total population between 1945 and 2020.
 The world's core Jewish population was estimated at 11 million in 1945.
-The core Jewish population concept addresses a human collective whose identification is mutually exclusive with respect to other subpopulations, while acknowledging that the number of persons who carry multiple cultural and religious identities tends to increase in contemporary societies (Josselson and Harway 2012).
-While 13 years were needed to add one million Jews from 11 million to 12 million after the tragic human losses of World War II and the Shoah (Holocaust) (DellaPergola, Rebhun, and Tolts 2000), 40 more years were needed to add another million from 12 million to 13 million.
-From the 1970s onwards, world Jewry stagnated at nearly zero population growth for nearly 20 years, but some demographic recovery occurred since 2000, mostly reflecting population increase in Israel.
-It took about 14 years to add another million from 13 million to 14 million.
-In historical perspective and based on the same definitions, world Jewish population has not recovered its size on the eve of World War II-16.5 million-and it may take decades more to do so, if ever.
+The core Jewish population concept addresses a human collective whose identification is mutually exclusive with respect to other subpopulations (see below).
+While this is the main definition of who is a Jew followed in this study, it should be stressed that the number of persons who carry multiple cultural and religious identities tends to increase in contemporary societies (Josselson and Harway 2012).
+Thirteen years were needed to add one million Jews from 11 to 12 million after the tragic human losses of World War II and the Shoah (Holocaust) (DellaPergola, Rebhun, and Tolts 2000), and 40 more years were needed to add another million from 12 to 13 million.
+From the 1970s onwards, world Jewry stagnated at nearly zero population growth for nearly 20 years, but some demographic upturn occurred since 2000, mostly reflecting population increase in Israel.
+It took about 14 years to add another million from 13 to 14 million, and an increase of nearly 800,000 has occurred over the past eight years.
+In historical perspective and based on similar definitions, world Jewish population has not yet recovered its size on the eve of World War II-16.5 million-and it may take decades more to do so.